ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Boolean Operator Tags
 _____________________

-All of the boolean operator tags require **one or more additional dependency tags** from any category in the subtree of the entry.
+All of the boolean operator tags require **one or more additional dependency tags** from any category in the sub-tree of the entry.

 .. code:: text